 How to Find the Nintendo Switch in Stock: Tracking Tool

-The easiest way to find the Nintendo Switch in stock at any retailer is to use a stock tracking tool called NowInStock.
+The easiest way to find the Nintendo Switch in stock at any retailer is to use NowInStock.
 The site links you directly to the listings of a half-dozen retailers.
-It’s updated multiple times a day too, meaning you can use the site to see if your favorite stores have the Nintendo Switch in stock before you leave home and when you return from work or school.
+It is updated multiple times a day too, meaning you can use the site to see if your favorite stores have the Nintendo Switch in stock before you leave home and when you return from work or school.

 Play Games on the Nintendo Switch in the Living Room